eBooks

 “Moore pursues in even greater detail in Minor Wife the changing social roles of Thai women (changing, but not always quickly or for the better) and their relations among themselves and across class lines and other barriers.”—Vancouver Sun

 Reviewers read the last two books of this decade as thriller, noir fiction about the underworld of Bangkok.
-This was the start of the noir era.
-The dark side of life.

 “Grim, violent, and saturated in details of Bangkok’s underworld.”—The Boston Globe